 Finally, you will see many applications that were installed into your server.
-At the top, you see the Business Process Choreographer Explorer which allows you to start and stop business processes and claim human tasks.
-Below that, you see the Business Process Container, a couple of applications for the Common Event Infrastructure, the Human Task container, an application for mediations and finally the failed event manager.
+At the top, you see the business process choreographer explorer which allows you to start and stop business processes and claim human tasks.
+Below that, you see the business process container, a couple of applications for the common event Infrastructure, the human task container, an application for mediations and finally the failed event manager.
 Note that this was all done for you automatically during the augmentation.
-The Stand-Alone Server configuration can be highly automated.
-Another presentation is available that talks about the configuration in a Network Deployment cell.
+The stand-alone server configuration can be highly automated.
+Another presentation is available that talks about the configuration in a network deployment cell which has more manual steps.
+The simple configuration using a stand-alone server is a good place to start as an introduction to the world of business integration.

-In summary, the configuration of a Stand-Alone Application server with WebSphere Process Server for z/OS or WebSphere Enterprise Service Bus for z/OS is highly automated.
+In summary, the configuration of a stand-alone application server with WebSphere Process Server for z/OS or WebSphere Enterprise Service Bus for z/OS is highly automated.
 This presentation went through the steps involved and how you can easily configure a Stand-Alone Application server for use with these products using a DB2 or Cloudscape database.
 For a more complicated configuration, see the Network Deployment Configuration presentation.